the Tisatsar Newslettr

 A lot of his tweets are problematic, particularly on abortion.
 (This pattern isn’t unique to Mr. Cohen.
 Most of the high-profile takes on abortion in the past week have been bad.)

 Of course, it isn’t a tiny hateful minority of the country trying to “take away rights”.
-It is, by every account, a substantial majority
+It is, by every account, a substantial majority4 of the populations of multiple states.

 As another example, if Mr. Cohen says “let’s be clear”, it is a tell-tale sign he isn’t being clear, he is simply using half-truths to stir up shit.